Ode to the USS Kittiwake shipwreck

 Rest well beneath the waves

-View complete photo gallery or click on each photo to go to the gallery
+View the complete USS Kittiwake shipwreck photo gallery here or click on each photo to go to the gallery.

 The Chanticleer Class ships were designated specifically for submarine rescue.
 Each ship in this class was equipped with powerful pumps, heavy air compressors, and special mooring equipment.
 The Chanticleer Class ASRs support air and helium-oxygen diving operations to a depth of 300 feet of sea water (fsw) and use the McCann Rescue Chamber for submarine personnel rescue operations.
 The ASR design provided a large deck working area.